jupyter-xeus/xeus-sql/docs/source/MySQL.rst

 Note that it might be necessary to install MySQL from different sources other than conda if you intend to manipulate users and creation of databases.

-More information about Firebird can be found in the SOCI documentation_.
+More information about MySQL can be found in the SOCI documentation_.

 .. _documentation: http://soci.sourceforge.net/doc/release/4.0/backends/mysql/